stratapp/stratapp-website/_features/take-comfort-that-tasks-from-notes-and-all-modules-will-appear-in-your-workspace.md

 ---
-title: Take comfort that Tasks from Notes and all modules will appear in your Workspace
+title: take comfort that tasks from totes and all modules will appear in your workspace
 seo_title: ''
 seo_description: ''
 hero_image: ''
-date: 2019-06-20 08:00:00 +0000
+date: 2019-06-20T08:00:00.000+00:00

 ---
 Eliminate double handling and deliver on accountability.